JohanAanesen/Inmeta-Homeassignment/readme.md

 - As of now I have 2 api endpoints, I want to merge these into one api for the application and the payload i should receive contains all info I need about both customer and order.
     - Think I can solve this by creating a class in which to accept the api data, and splitting it between the Customer and Order class.

+- I think the above solution worked out pretty well.
+Will continue implementing the rest service this way :beers:

 Lessons learned:
 ---